mbask/fertplan/README.md

 supply/demand for Nitrogen, Phosphorus \(P_2O_5\), and Potassium
 \(K_2O\) nutrients to field crops.

-This document will walk you through a simulation of a real fertilization plan for nitrogen, phosphorus and potassium.
-Both `fertplan` and this document depend on package `data.table` but its usage is not in any way mandatory.

 ## Installation

 `fertplan` is currently in active development and it not yet on CRAN, it